 Morgan recorded prolifically from 1956 until a day before his death.
-He joined Dizzy Gillespie's Big Band at 18 and remained as a member for a year and a half until economic circumstances forced Gillespie to disband the unit in 1958.
+He joined Dizzy Gillespie's Big Band at 18 and remained a member for a year and a half until economic circumstances forced Gillespie to disband the unit in 1958.
 Morgan began recording for Blue Note in 1956, eventually recording 25 albums as a leader for the label.
 He also recorded on the Vee-Jay label and one album for Riverside Records on its short-lived Jazzland subsidiary.
-He was a featured sideman on several early Hank Mobley records, and intermittently thereafter.
-On John Coltrane's only Blue Note album as a leader, Blue Train (1957), he played a trumpet with an angled bell (given to him by Gillespie).
+He was a featured sideman on several early Hank Mobley records and intermittently thereafter.
+On John Coltrane's only Blue Note album as a leader, Blue Train (1957), he played the trumpet with an angled bell (given to him by Gillespie).

 Joining Art Blakey's Jazz Messengers in 1958 further developed his talent as a soloist and composer.
-He toured with Blakey for a few years and was featured on numerous albums by the Messengers, including Moanin', which is one of the band's best-known recordings.
+He toured with Blakey for a few years and was featured on numerous albums by the Messengers, including Moanin', one of the band's best-known recordings.
 When Benny Golson left the Jazz Messengers, Morgan persuaded Blakey to hire Wayne Shorter, a young tenor saxophonist, to fill the chair.
-During his time with The Jazz Messengers, Morgan also wrote several tunes including The Midget, Haina, Celine, Yama, Kozo's Waltz, Pisces, and Blue Lace.
+During his time with The Jazz Messengers, Morgan wrote several tunes, including The Midget, Haina, Celine, Yama, Kozo's Waltz, Pisces, and Blue Lace.
 The drug problems of Morgan and Timmons forced them to leave the band in 1961, and the trumpeter returned to Philadelphia, his hometown.